 Online resources (mySAIT.ca & Brightspace)

-You will be issued a SAIT student ID number, ID card and email address.
-It's your responsibility to keep your ID number and card safe.
+As a SAIT dual-credit student, you will be issued a SAIT student ID number and email address.
+Dual-credit students attending on campus will also receive a SAIT student ID card.
+It's your responsibility to check your SAIT email address on a regular basis and to keep your SAIT ID number and ID card safe.

 Using your ID number, you can access mySAIT.ca — a student portal where you can review your student record, including schedule, grades and transcript.